A Decade Of Implications At Stake, Supreme Court Hears Census Citizenship Question

 Still, Ross overruled the unanimous advice of experts at the Census Bureau, who recommended compiling existing government records on citizenship from other federal agencies rather than adding a citizenship question.
 He later testified repeatedly before Congress that he added the question only because the Justice Department wanted it on the census form.

-The litigation uncovered e-mails from Ross and other Commerce Department officials showing the idea for adding the citizenship question had roots not in the Justice Department, as Ross testified in Congress, but in discussions between Ross, former White House chief strategist Steve Bannon and former Kansas Secretary of State Kris Kobach, who helped lead President Trump's now-defunct voter fraud commission.
+The litigation uncovered emails from Ross and other Commerce Department officials showing the idea for adding the citizenship question had roots not in the Justice Department, as Ross testified in Congress, but in discussions between Ross, former White House chief strategist Steve Bannon and former Kansas Secretary of State Kris Kobach, who helped lead President Trump's now-defunct voter fraud commission.

-The e-mails also show that despite repeated entreaties, Justice Department officials refused at first to ask for the addition of the question, saying that it was unnecessary.
+The emails also show that despite repeated entreaties, Justice Department officials refused at first to ask for the addition of the question, saying that it was unnecessary.

 The limits of Ross' discretion

 The Trump administration does have the support of 17 Republican-controlled states, including Oklahoma.
-That state's solicitor general, Mithun Mansinghani, notes attorneys at the Justice Department, which is representing the administration, are arguing that the courts do not have the authority to second guess the commerce secretary's decision about the census.
+That state's solicitor general, Mithun Mansinghani, notes that attorneys at the Justice Department, which is representing the administration, are arguing that the courts do not have the authority to second-guess the commerce secretary's decision about the census.

 "The question is, does the secretary have the discretion to weigh the costs and benefits between asking a citizenship question and not asking one?
 And the department maintains he does have that discretion," Mansinghani says.